System of the Beast Slayer

 The crowd erupted in cheers.

-The jester Frozz followed, his face smeared with absurd, grotesque colors.
-He pulled faces and rolled his eyes, holding a yellow copper plate in his left hand while his right hand flicked several marbles through the air with astonishing dexterity.
-His movements were too fast to follow.
-Fingers and colored marbles blurred together, forming a perfect circle in midair.
+The jester Frozz followed, his face smeared with absurd, grotesque pulled faces and rolled his eyes, holding a yellow copper plate in his left hand while his right hand flicked several marbles through the air with astonishing movements were too fast to and colored marbles blurred together, forming a perfect circle in midair.

-He suddenly stepped in front of a little girl with braided pigtails and rosy cheeks.
-His right hand froze.
-He poked his finger at his nose, squinted one eye shut, straightened one eyebrow while the other curled like a caterpillar, and made a pig-nosed face at her, sticking out his tongue.
+He suddenly stepped in front of a little girl with braided pigtails and rosy right hand poked his finger at his nose, squinted one eye shut, straightened one eyebrow while the other curled like a caterpillar, and made a pig-nosed face at her, sticking out his tongue.

 The girl cried out in surprise, and from the jester’s tongue rolled a thumb-sized wooden pig’s head, comically carved, landing in her unconsciously outstretched palm.